-We are pleased to submit this report on the status of our audit of The City of Calgary ("The City") for the 2019 fiscal year.
+We are pleased to submit this report on the status of our audit of The City of Calgary ("The City") for the 2020 fiscal year.
 This report summarizes the scope of our audit, our findings to date and reviews certain other matters that we believe to be of interest to you.
+We are continuing to work with Administration to complete the outstanding matters summarized on page 1 of this report.

-As agreed in our master services agreement dated July 25, 2018 ("MSA") and confirmation of changes to the MSA dated July 23, 2019, we have performed an audit of the financial statements of The City of Calgary as of and for the year ended December 31, 2019, in accordance with Canadian generally accepted auditing standards ("Canadian GAAS").
-We expect to issue our audit report thereon dated April 27, 2020.
+As agreed in our master services agreement ("MSA") dated July 25, 2018 and confirmation of changes letter dated July 23, 2020, we have performed an audit of the financial statements of The City of Calgary as of and for the year ended December 31, 2020, in accordance with Canadian generally accepted auditing standards ("Canadian GAAS") and expect to issue our audit report thereon dated April 26, 2021.

-Our audit has been conducted in accordance with the audit plan that was presented to the Audit Committee at the meeting on July 23, 2019.
+Our audit has been conducted in accordance with the audit plan that was presented to the Audit Committee at the meeting on July 23, 2020.